Gikoskos/chessgame-cli/README.md

 Needs libncurses to compile. (on Linux)

-If you're compiling on windows, try using Mingw-w64 to install gcc.
-It's the only compiler for Windows I've tested it on.
+If you're compiling on Windows, try using Mingw-w64 to install gcc.
+I don't think it will compile as well with MSVC.

 Would recommend to compile through the Makefile, if you're on a linux distro, only after you've installed gcc, make and libncurses though.
+The Makefile works with Mingw-w64's make as well, but you will have to manually remove the -lncurses linking.

 ## TODO